microsoft/intelligence-toolkit/DEVELOPING.md

 #### Use the API

-You can also replicate the examples in your own environment running `uv add intelligence-toolkit`.
+You can also replicate the examples in your own environment running `pip install intelligence-toolkit` or `uv add intelligence-toolkit`.

 See the documentation and an example of how to run the code with your data to obtain results without the need to run the UI.
 - [Anonymize Case Data](./app/workflows/anonymize_case_data/README.md)